 Wouldn’t it be nice if we could blink our eyes and the thing we wished for suddenly appeared?
 Yeah, it would be nice, but that isn’t reality.
 Reality demands that we work for the things we want.

-For the past two weeks, I’ve been blogging about my desire to transition into full-time speaking.
-I’d like to one day quit my job to travel the country, maybe even the world, speaking to various audiences.
-I’ve also blogged about the steps I’m currently taking to see my dream become a reality.
-I mentioned researching the speaking industry, ordering business cards, and updating my website.
+I’d like to one day transition into speaking full-time.
+I’d like to quit my job to travel the country, maybe even the world, speaking to various audiences.
+I’ve considered the steps I’d need to take to see my dream become a reality.
+I’ve researching the speaking industry, looked at business cards, and thought about updating my website.
 Those things are cute, but I have to work harder than ordering business cards.
 Putting in hard work is the real determinant of how much people want to pursue their goals.

 “But are you willing to recognize, you foolish fellow, that faith without works is useless?”
 (James 2:20).